shutas/FS-Mapper-GUI/README.md

 ```

 5. Inside the database directory, `blacklist.txt` has a special feature.
 This file should consist of item names which should NOT be mapped by this program.
 It should be a Unicode text file where each item name is seperated by a newline.

+6. You can use regular expressions (regex) in your database files.
+The program will automatically insert a starting and ending anchors (^ and $ respectively).
+For example, if you wanted to search for something that starts with `土地` but may have any number of characters following it, you could enter `土地.*` to indicate the pattern.

 ## Usage